-At Patient Capital we have an adage often repeated around the office that “time, not timing is key to long term investment success.”
+At Patient Capital we often repeat an adage that “time, not timing” is the key to long term investment success.

 In a noisy world that appears to become nosier by the day, we are constantly bombarded by an endless stream of short-term dopamine hits such as Meta Reels, Tweets, or stock quotes flashing on screens.
 The more these fleeting stimuli cloud our vision, the harder it is to peer into the long-term.
 Our long-term view is only further obscured by immediate fears of war, recession, and fiscal dysfunction domestically and abroad.
-History’s greatest entrepreneurs all understood that wealth is created through economic value compounded over years, decades, and even centuries.
+Yet, wealth is created through economic value compounded over years, decades, and even centuries.
+It’s hard to overstate just how powerful slow compounding is in wealth accumulation.

-The good news is that you do not need to be a founding father, a medieval historian, or even own Opportunity Trust or an index fund to let compounding work its magic.
-In 2014, Ronald Read, a former janitor and gas station attendant died at the age of 92.
-His $8M fortune shocked his family and the charities to which he bequeathed his wealth.4 How did someone from such humble means amass such wealth?
-Read consistently spent less than he earned and owned enduring blue-chip companies.
+Many normal, everyday people have accrued substantial wealth from letting compounding work its magic.
+In 2014, Ronald Read, a former janitor and gas station attendant from Vermont died at the age of 92.
+His $8M fortune shocked his family and the charities to which he bequeathed his wealth.
+How did someone from such humble means amass such wealth?
+Simply, but not easily.
+Read consistently spent less than he earned.
+He bought and held enduring blue-chip companies over his long life.

-Another everyday person, Grace Groner was orphaned at the age of 12.
+Another ordinary person, Grace Groner was orphaned at the age of 12.
 She never married, drove, or had children.
 She worked as a secretary and lived alone in a one-bedroom house.
-When she died at age 100, she left $7M to charity.5 How?
-Same cause: market compounding over time.
+When she died at age 100, she left $7M to charity.
+Grace spent less than she earned, invested consistently, and held patiently.

-Lastly and perhaps most impressively, Anne Scheiber worked as an auditor for the IRS.
+Perhaps most impressively, Anne Scheiber worked as an auditor for the IRS.
 Despite excellent job performance, Scheiber was actively discriminated against as a Jewish woman – never promoted and never earning more than $3,150 annually over her 19 years at the government agency.
 She retired at the age of 51 in 1944 and focused on managing her portfolio for the next 51 years of her life.
-Scheiber died at the age of 101 with a portfolio of dividend stocks worth over $22 million, generating over $750,000 in annual dividend income at the time of her death.7 Time, not timing was the secret to their success.
+Scheiber died at the age of 101 with a portfolio of dividend stocks worth over $22 million, generating over $750,000 in annual dividend income at the time of her death.

 The S&P 500 Index is a market capitalization-weighted index of 500 widely held common stocks.
 Investors cannot invest directly in an index and unmanaged index returns do not reflect any fees, expenses or sales charges.